garfield-dev-team/frontend-weekly/blog/2022-05-29/index.md

 }
 ```

-📒 An introductory guide to Contiuous Integration and Delivery/Deployment (CI/CD) for Frontend Develope
+📒 An introductory guide to Contiuous Integration and Delivery/Deployment (CI/CD) for Frontend Developers

 > https://blog.tegadev.xyz/an-introductory-guide-to-ci-cd-for-frontend-developers